Outreach programs organize activities and events in the community to promote wellbeing.

 Rush 9-1-1

-Rush 9-1-1 is a volunteer-based program that educates and raises awareness for pre-hospital healthcare throughout underserved Chicago communities.
-We provide cardiopulmonary resuscitation (CPR), choking, autoinjector and bleeding management training through a fund, interactive 1-hour class.
-Our goal is to significantly increase the number of Chicagoans capable of providing emergency care specifically within neighborhoods lacking adequate resources and access to healthcare.
-Interested Rush students will become proficient in several areas of prehospital emergency medicine and learn how to lead healthcare education classes.
+Rush 9-1-1 is a volunteer-based program that educates and raises awareness for pre-hospital health care throughout underserved Chicago communities.
+We provide cardiopulmonary resuscitation (CPR), choking, autoinjectors and bleeding management training through a fun, interactive one hour class.
+Our goal is to significantly increase the number of Chicagoans capable of providing emergency care specifically within neighborhoods lacking adequate resources and access to health care.
+Interested Rush students will become proficient in several areas of prehospital emergency medicine and learn how to lead health care education classes.